the HRC are fortunate to be able to draw upon a small group of local Holocaust

 level, and at the end of the school year the best are selected for special

-awards, including books and savings bonds.
-The Mary Deane Freeland award is
+certificate and cash awards.
+The Mary Deane Freeland $250 cash award is given to

-given to the school library of the student whose entry in the Arts and Writing
+the school library of the student whose entry in the Arts and Writing contest is

 Congratulations to Andrew Beiter of Springville Middle School for